aliok/liquibase-turkish-bug/README.md

 This is a reproducable case for a bug report.
+See https://liquibase.jira.com/browse/CORE-2772

 # INSTRUCTIONS